cybernetlab/cocaine-plugins/auth/README.md

 `*` as placeholder in roles and permissions names matches any character except `.` and `:` for permissions or `@` for roles.
 For example, `*:create` will match `document:create` but will not match `pdf.document:create`.
 Same for roles: `guest@*` will match `guest@subdomain` but will not match `guest` and `guest@more.levels.domain`.

 `**` matches any character except `:` for permission or `@` for roles.
 For example, `**:create` will match `document:create` and `pdf.document:create`.
 For roles: `guest@**` will match `guest` user in any subdomain.

+Permission are checked firstly for `deny` permissions from target domain up to root.
+If matches occurs, user is rejected to take this permission.
+If no matches then permission checks for `allow` chain in reverse order: from root domain to target.
+User will be granted for permission if and only if where are match in allow chain.
+All unmatched permissions are denied.

 ```json
 // should be an array